 Three efficiency tiers, with an entry threshold of 15 percent more efficient than baseline and progressive maximum air leakage requirements.

-Additional incentive options of $250-$1,000 per home for all-electric homes and $100-$200 per home for ENERGY STAR certification.
+Additional incentive options of $250-$1,000 per home for all-electric homes and $100-$200 per home for achieving ENERGY STAR certification.

 Path to Zero Energy Ready incentives ranging from $500-$1,500 per home in addition to Path to Energy Efficiency.